Social Security Benefits for Veterans: Planning for Retirement

 At What Age Should I Begin Receiving My Social Security Benefits?

-You can begin receiving your benefits as early as age 62, or as late as age 70.
-However, if you elect to begin receiving them at 62, they will be approximately 30 percent lower every month than if you waited until your full retirement age.
-Conversely, if you defer receiving your benefits until age 70, your benefits will increase by about 8 percent for each year you delay past your full retirement age.
-To better compare these scenarios as you plan for when you will choose to begin receiving Social Security, check out the table below.
+You can begin receiving benefits as early as 62, or as late as 70.
+However, if you elect to receive them at 62, they will be approximately 30 percent lower every month than if you waited until your full retirement age.

 When considering taking Social Security benefits, ask yourself these questions:

-Do you intend to keep working?
+- Do you intend to keep working?
 If you haven’t reached full retirement age, this could limit the benefits you receive now.

-Do your family members typically live until an old age?
+- Do your family members typically live until an old age?
 If so, you may want to hold off on taking benefits.

-Do you qualify to receive benefits as a widow, widower or surviving divorced spouse?
+- Do you qualify to receive benefits as a widow, widower or surviving divorced spouse?
 You may have other options to consider.

-Can you afford to wait beyond your full retirement age to receive benefits?
+- Can you afford to wait beyond your full retirement age to receive benefits?
 If so, you may be eligible for delayed retirement credits, which could mean a higher benefit.

-Do you have family members that qualify for benefits on your record?
+- Do you have family members that qualify for benefits on your record?
 Your decisions may affect them.

 Do Military Retirees Get Social Security?